peterhellberg/gfx/README.md

 ### HTTP

-You can use `gfx.GetPNG` do download and decode a PNG.
+You can use `gfx.GetPNG` to download and decode a PNG given an URL.

 ### Log